Nagios Plugins

 Perl Plugins

-Perl plugins are coded a little more defensively than other plugins because of embedded Perl.
-When configured as such, embedded Perl Nagios (ePN) requires stricter use of the some of Perl's features.
-This section outlines some of the steps needed to use ePN effectively.
+Perl plugins are coded more defensively because of embedded Perl.
+When configured for embedded Perl Nagios (ePN), stricter use of Perl features is required:

 use lib "/usr/local/nagios/libexec";